Asbestos Exposure and Health Hazards

 Benign (Non-Cancerous) Asbestos Related Diseases

-The medical definition of a “benign” tumor is a tumor that it isn’t cancerous.
+The medical definition of a “benign” tumor is a tumor that isn’t cancerous.
 But, so-called “benign” asbestos diseases are still dangerous to human health.
 Find a breakdown of each benign asbestos disease below.

 Asbestosis, or diffused pulmonary fibrosis, is a common asbestos disease in which the inner lung tissue gets severely scarred after prolonged exposure to asbestos.
 This causes pain and severe difficulty in breathing.

-When tiny asbestos fibers impale the lung surface, the body’s immune system naturally forms scar tissue in an attempt to heal these foreign invaders.
+When tiny asbestos fibers impale the lung surface, the body’s immune system naturally forms scar tissue to heal these foreign invaders.

-Asbestosis is not fatal like cancerous tumors, but it can lead to respiratory or cardiac failure since the condition worsens over time.
+Asbestosis is not fatal like cancerous tumors but can lead to respiratory or cardiac failure since the condition worsens over time.

 Pleural plaques are calcified forms of collagen (the body’s most common protein).
-When a foreign substance — such as asbestos fibers — enters a person’s body, a natural immune response may take place and cause pleural plaques to accumulate.
+When a foreign substance — such as asbestos fibers — enters a person’s body, a natural immune response may cause pleural plaques to accumulate.

 Pleural plaques occur when the membranes of the lungs and the inside of the ribcage thicken, causing a buildup of calcified collagen (plaque).
 Pleural plaques are usually not dangerous, and often there are no symptoms, according to the British Lung Foundation (BLF).

 In rare cases, pleural plaques become widespread and thick.
-This usually indicates a more serious asbestos-related pleural disease, such as some form of cancer.
+This usually indicates a more serious asbestos-related pleural disease, such as cancer.

 Pleural effusion is an excess fluid build-up in the lungs.
-Pleural effusions occur between pleural layers, such as between the lung tissue and the mesothelium (outer layer of the lungs).
+Pleural effusions occur between pleural layers, such as the lung tissue and mesothelium (the outer layer of the lungs).

-It causes symptoms such as a dry cough, difficulty breathing, and chest pain, according to the Cleveland Clinic.
+According to the Cleveland Clinic, it causes symptoms such as a dry cough, difficulty breathing, and chest pain.
 Doctors can surgically drain pleural effusions to ease these symptoms.

 Pleural effusions are sometimes a symptom of mesothelioma.

 Other Benign Asbestos Diseases

-Several other benign diseases and conditions are associated with asbestos exposure, although they’re not common.
+Although they’re not common, several other benign diseases and conditions are associated with asbestos exposure.

 Other benign asbestos diseases include:

-- Diffuse pleural thickening: This condition occurs when scarring thickens the lining of the lungs and chest wall, according to the British Lung Foundation (BLF).
+- Diffuse pleural thickening: This condition occurs when scarring thickens the lungs and chest wall lining, according to the British Lung Foundation (BLF).